 Follow these 3-way switch troubleshooting tips to avoid needless frustration in diagnosing a problem.

 Here’s how to troubleshoot a 3-way switch problem:

 - Warning!
-Always start by turning off your power at the breaker panel.
+Always start by turning off the power at the breaker panel.

 - Verify that the common wire is connected to the common (black) terminal.
 I usually connect the common wire to the common terminal first.
 This is the critical one that must be done right.